Turner Broadcasting, Hulu sign exclusive video streaming deal

+* Shares rise as much as 7 percent (Adds share movement, details)

-Turner Broadcasting System Inc, part of Time Warner Inc (TWX.N), said it granted exclusive subscription video-on-demand rights to its programs from Cartoon Network and Adult Swim to video-streaming service Hulu.
+April 23 Turner Broadcasting System Inc, part of Time Warner Inc, said it granted exclusive subscription video-on-demand rights to its programs from Cartoon Network and Adult Swim to video-streaming service Hulu.

 The multi-year licensing agreement, which also includes selected series from Turner channels TNT and TBS, allows Hulu to stream all episodes from Cartoon Network's original series such as The Amazing World of Gumball, Steven Universe and Clarence.